Jmuccigr/pandoc-help/Pandoc + OpenOffice instructions.md

 * Edit local default.opendocument to taste.
 (Mine has slots for more detailed author info, for example.)
 * Symlink the copy into the Pandoc templates folder with the name default.opendocument.
 This will now replace the original copy.
 * Make sure your OpenOffice template file has all the necessary styles that you named in default.opendocument.

+Reminder: updating pandoc will blow away any changes to the templates directory.